KebsCS/LeagueClientDebugger/README.md

 * Fiddler or other HTTP proxy integration
 * Run client with custom command line arguments, eg. LCU on any port you want
 * Custom hosts blocklist to disable telemetry and tracking
-* Disable OpenSSL verification certificate errors and see the client logs
+* Disable OpenSSL verification certificate errors and see the client logs.
+[See details](https://github.com/KebsCS/LeagueClientDebugger/tree/main/LeagueClientDebugger/LeagueHooker)

 ## Installation